Filtering is an important tool for exploring and analyzing data when inspecting your data.

 Exclude and Keep Only are not available for the Flat Table or the Pivot Table.

-Move a Field into the Filters Panel
+Add a Filter using the Filters Panel

 - Drag a field into the Filters panel, and then from the interactive filters menu, make your selections to apply the filter to a visualization.